Originally posted on August 26th, 2018

 Schema integrity validation

-Suppose we want to rename existing column.
+Suppose we want to rename the existing column.
 This will obviously have an impact on every other object, procedure, view or function using this column.
 Visual Studio will automatically find all dependencies and linkage and highlight an issue.

 Let’s rename some columns in the